deanwilson/sysadmin-scripts/github-show-outstanding/README.md

-`gh-show-outstanding` is a small command line tool that will query each of the given users repos and list those that have either or both an issue or pull request raised against them. have any tags.
+`gh-show-outstanding` is a small command line tool that will query each of the given users repos and list those that have either or both an issue or pull request raised against them.

 While the only required argument is `username`, which can be passed with `-u` or as a bare argument, you should also set a GitHub Personal access